gardener/machine-controller-manager/docs/FAQ.md

 ### How to pause the ongoing rolling-update of the machinedeployment?

-An ongoing rolling-update of the machine-deployment can be paused by using `Spec.Paused` field.
+An ongoing rolling-update of the machine-deployment can be paused by using `spec.paused` field.
 See the example below:
 ```
 apiVersion: machine.sapcloud.io/v1alpha1
 kind: MachineDeployment